If you’re worried about your hearing it's easy to get it checked. Here’s our guide to your hearing test options.

 Online hearing checks are similar to Action on Hearing Loss's telephone hearing check, except you hear the sounds through your computer instead of your telephone.

 Don’t be tempted to buy a hearing aid on the basis of an online test alone, as some websites might encourage you to do.
 “At the moment, technology isn’t sufficient to test hearing online and then recommend a hearing aid from this information.
-It’s always best to have a face-to-face consultation with a hearing specialist to discuss the type of hearing aid that’s right for you,” says Rolfe.
+It’s always best to have a face-to-face consultation with a hearing specialist to discuss the type of hearing aid that’s right for you,” says Hart.

 There are two types of face-to-face tests.
 Either a short hearing test, or a full hearing test.